timothymtorres/Simple-Image-Textures/README.md

 ### SIT.new(directory)

-SIT will scan through the given directory and all sub-directories for Texturepacker files and load them.  **Both the matching Texturepacker image and lua files provided must have the same name and be in the same directory**.
+SIT will scan through the given directory and all sub-directories for Texturepacker files and load them.  **Both the matching Texturepacker images and lua files provided must have the same name and be in the same directory**.

 ### SIT.getTexture(name)